rowanG077/sphinx-multibuild/README.rst

 directories to a single temporary directory and then running sphinx on that temporary directory.

-Should work on Python >= 2.7, Linux and Windows Vista or later.
+Should work with Python >= 2.7 on Linux and Windows Vista or later.

 .. warning::
     Since symlinks on Windows require admin privilege this script has to run